embedded-office/canopen-website/docs/examples/write-serial-number.md

+---
+title: Writing Serial Number Example
+description: This example describes how the CANopen Stack can support the storage of the serial number in a CANopen device.
+---

 # Write serial number

 In the production line, the devices should be programmed with the identical firmware image.
 The object entry 1018 holds optionally a serial number which sould be unique for each device.
 We need a one-time programmable object entry.